RyanVNgo/rem8Cpp/README.md

 ```

 Replace `{PATH_TO_VCPKG_DIRECTORY}` with the path to your downloaded and setup vcpkg directory — for example `/home/user/tools/vcpkg/`.
+For more information on setting up this file, I suggest referring to the official documentation found [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-bash#4---build-and-run-the-project).

 ### Downlaod packages and build project
 ```sh